dev-lgtm129/tiny-tools/README.md

 The main purposes of this repo are:
 - Practice my coding skiils
 - Solve small problems that are often overlooked
-- Collaborate and imporove my pojects
+- Collaborate and improve my projects

 ---

 ## Projects

-  ### 1. Wadrobe randomizer
+  ### 1. Wardrobe randomizer
   Too confused to pick an outfit?
 I got you!
-Pick an outfit randomly from your wadrobe.
+Pick an outfit randomly from your wardrobe.

   ### 2. Password generator
   Generate a strong password of desired length.